Darxo/Hardened/README.md

 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
 - **Sword Mastery** no longer grants **Passing Step** and it no longer increases the HitChance with **Riposte**.
 It now causes your attacks against enemies whose turn has already started to lower their Initaitive by a stacking 15% (up to a maximum of 90%) until the start of their next turn
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Tempo** is completely reworked.
-It grants +15 Initiative until the start of your next turn whenever you move a tile during your turn.
+It grants 10% more Initiative until the start of your next turn whenever you move a tile during your turn.
 It also grants **Passing Step**
 - **Through the Gaps** is completely reworked.
 It causes your piercing spear attacks to always target the body part with the lowest total armor but no longer deal critical damage on a hit to the head
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit